-The purpose of these two courses is to familiarize mental health practitioners with their young clients' psychoeducational, neuropsychological, and educational reports.
-This set of courses address how to help parents comprehend and address their child's psychological and educational needs in order to actualize the report's recommendations in interest of their child.
-These courses do not train or qualify students to administer, score, or interpret psychological, educational, or projective tests nor to write psychological reports.
-They also do not allow students to represent themselves as psychological assessors.
+The purpose of these two courses is to familiarize mental health practitioners with psycho-educational, neuropsychological, and educational reports pertaining to children and adolescents.
+The courses address how to read and evaluate psychological assessment reports and the included recommendations, to assist parents in comprehending and addressing their child's psychological and educational needs and to provide the needed services.
+Students will thus be familiarized with selected assessment tools but will not be trained towards becoming psychological assessors who independently administer, score, interpret psychological, educational, or projective tests, or write reports based on psychological assessments.

-PSY-752 Evaluation and Analysis of Psychological Assessment I (2.0 units)
+PSY-752 Evaluation and Analysis of Psychological Assessment I (3.0 units)

-This first course of a two-part series begins with an introduction of relevant statistical terms such as percentiles, t-scores, and standard scores and the concepts of dispersion and variability needed to more critically analyze psycho-educational test results.
-The course addresses underlying theories and principles of psychological testing, followed by introducing the student to standardized intelligence tests with a focus on the Wechsler Intelligence Scale for Children (WISC-V).
-The course also addresses achievement testing with a focus on the Woodcock-Johnson Tests of Achievement (WJ-IV).
-The final part of the course focuses on the relationship of these two tests in assessing possible learning disabilities, ending with reviews of actual, disguised, learning disabled children and adolescents' reports.
+This first course of a two-part series introduces relevant statistical terms such as percentiles, t-scores, and standard scores, and the concepts of dispersion and variability needed to analyze psychoeducational test results and reports.
+Students review underlying theories and principles of psychological testing.
+Students are introduced to standardized intelligence tests with a focus on the Wechsler Intelligence Scale for Children (WISC-V) and achievement tests with a focus on the Woodcock-Johnson Tests of Achievement (WJ-IV).
+Students explore the relationship of intelligence and achievement tests in assessing possible learning disabilities and review appropriately disguised reports.

-PSY-754 Evaluation and Analysis of Psychological Assessment II (2.0 units)
+PSY-754 Evaluation and Analysis of Psychological Assessment II (3.0 units)

 In this second course of a two-part series, students continue to use the basic tools of measurement required to understand and analyze data from psychological reports.
-The focus moves to personality assessment both objective and projective, with an emphasis on the Rorschach Test and thematic testing measures including the Children's Apperception Test (CAT), the Thematic Apperception Test (TAT), and others.
-Students learn how the various tests in the report are integrated to "paint a picture" of the individual child's development, and how to critically prioritize and actualize the recommendations.
-There is a special focus on explaining the IEP process and helping parents to access the recommendations with an emphasis on the rights of parents to services for their child.
-The final part of the course will focus on reviewing actual cases (disguised), to actualize what was learned.
+Students familiarize themselves with personality assessment, both objective and projective, with an emphasis on the Rorschach Test and thematic testing measures including the Children's Apperception Test (CAT), the Thematic Apperception Test (TAT), and others.
+Students learn how the various tests are integrated in reports providing a comprehensive conceptualization of the individual child's development, and how to critically prioritize and actualize the report's recommendations.
+Students focus on explaining the Individualized Education Plan (IEP) process and helping parents to access the recommendations with an emphasis on the rights of parents in securing services for their child.
+Students review appropriately disguised clinical case material and reports.

-PSY-756 Jungian Theory and Therapy for Children and Adolescents (3.0 units)
+PSY-756 Jungian Theory in the Therapy for Children and Adolescents (3.0 units)

 This course reviews the life, theory, and concepts of C. G. Jung as a foundation for Sandplay therapy.
-Students will differentiate the collective and personal unconscious, the individuation process, dreams, active imagination, images of the psyche, symbols, as well as archetypes such as the Self, shadow, persona, anima/animus.
-Methods used in analytical psychology and therapeutic interventions include the painting of inner images and Sandplay.
+Students differentiate the collective and personal unconscious, the individuation process, dreams, active imagination, images of the psyche, symbols, as well as archetypes such as the self, anima and animus, the persona, and the shadow.
+Students explore the methods used in analytical psychology and therapeutic interventions including the painting of inner images and Sandplay.
 The main elements of sand, water, and the miniature collection in the tray will be exemplified.
-Students appraise the application of this non-verbal method and its implication for the transference and countertransference dimension in case examples.
+Students appraise the application of this non-verbal method and its implication for the transference and countertransference dimension in selected case examples.